R-Saunders/R-Saunders/README.md

 ![React JS](React.png) ![Node JS](Nodejs.png)

 ## 💻 Projects
-I am currently working on my first project, a wikipedia for cryptids, creates of myth, legend and folklore.
+I am currently working on my first project, a wiki type site for cryptids, creatures of myth, legend and folklore.
 I have always been a big fan of fantasy as well as myths, legends and folklore.
 I have always found it's hard to find a central catalogue or compendium for these.
 So, I decided to make one.
 I'm sure I will need some help filling it up and much like Wikipedia I'll be reaching out once I have everything in place.
 I hope that this will serve not only as a great knowledge base for those who have interest in cryptozoology but also serve as a great place of inspiration for creatives working on their own creatures and tales.